Black medic flower. The Australian weed Identification chart avoids the confusion that can occur between this weed, oxalis and white clover

 Chemical control.

-There are several turf herbicides that control Black Medic, but treatment is best in the late spring to early summer and early to late autumn.
+There are several turf herbicides that control Black Medic, but treatment is best in the late Spring to early Summer and early to late Autumn.
 The best time to apply post-emergent herbicides is as early in the season as you can as this is when plants are small.
 You may need several applications to get the best results.

 The herbicide Dithiopyr provides some pre-emergent control in lawns but is not registered in Australia for this.

-Non selective options include Glyphosate (Rapid Fire 800).
-If you use this and water quality is an issue then we recommend the use of ProForce Manta Ray.
+If you use glyphosate and water quality is an issue then we recommend the use of ProForce Manta Ray.